BartekCupial/wandb-cache/README.md

 Small cache layer for W&B run metadata and table artifacts.

+If you frequently pull W&B data to build pandas DataFrames for local analysis, plotting, or paper figures, you have likely hit bottlenecks with the slow `wandb` runs API.
+The standard `wandb.Api().runs(...)` call is often slow because it requests a massive data fragment for every run (including system metrics, history keys, and notes) and struggles with expensive server-side filtering on nested `config` fields.

+`wandb-cache` solves this by fetching data through a custom, lightweight GraphQL query and caching it in fast Parquet files.

 The intended workflow is:

 1. Fetch a filtered set of runs from W&B.